lrnv/Copulas.jl/docs/src/dependence_measures.md

 # Measures of dependency

+The copula of a random vector fully encodes its dependence structure.
-Although Copulas summarize completely the dependence structure of corresponding random vector, it is an infinite dimensional object and the interpretation of its properties can be difficult when the dimension gets high.
+However, copulas are infinite dimensional object and the interpretation of their properties can be difficult when the dimension gets high.
 Therefore, the literature has come up with some quantification of the dependence structure that might be used as univariate summaries, of course imperfect, of certain properties of the copula at hand.
+We implement the few most known ones in this package.

 ## Kendall's τ and Spearman's ρ: bivariate and multivariate cases